-Kotlin is one of the hottest programming language skills to have today, as you can see in “Best Programming Languages to Learn in 2022“.
+Kotlin is one of the hottest programming language skills to have today, as you can see in “Best Programming Languages to Learn“.
 The average salary of Kotlin developers is $ 128k per annum, while the best can earn up to $ 170k per annum, as this ZipRecruiter report

 Kotlin job postings increased dramatically during 2018, as per Dice Insights’ report.
 The prized place of Kotlin in the Android development space has caused this increase.
 Android development will only increase, further pushing up the demand for Kotlin developers.

 Consequently, you should prepare for a longer hiring lead time, which again translates to increased costs.

 Factor #4: Limitations of using Java in Android

 Android doesn’t support the full range of Java capabilities.
 Android Studio supports Java 7 fully, however, it only supports a subset of Java 8 features.
 Read about it in “Use Java 8 language features”.

 If your love for Java is holding you back when Kotlin is the better choice then you might as well bite the bullet.
 Allocate a higher up-front budget, and just take the plunge with Kotlin.